dreamnerdy/Website/about.markdown

 permalink: /about/
 ---

-Here at Dream Nerdy we are dedicated to developing games that think about the gamer's experience first.
+At Dream Nerdy we are dedicated to developing games where we think about the gamer’s experience first.
 We hope to immerse you, to challenge you, and to grow with you by pushing the concepts of what a game can be.
-We are also gamers watching as games evolve through time.
-We're always excited to see what other developers come up with next and hope that new innovations in our own projects will excite you as well.
+We are also gamers ourselves watching as games evolve through time.
+We’re always excited to see what other developers come up with next and hope that new innovations in our own projects will excite you as well.

 ### Our Mission:
-To create games for gamers.
+To create games that we would play ourselves.

-### Who are we?
-We are gamers.

 ### Why "Dream Nerdy"
 Everyone is Nerdy about something - you've got a passion, and we think you should dream big with it.

-*Stay positive and competitive*.
+*Stay Positive and Competitive*.

 <section class="team">
 <h4 style="padding-top: 5px; text-align: center;">TEAM</h4>